-ALTA is an industry organization founded on the premise that farmers and others in the agriculture industry rely on information that is reliable, consistent, precise, and accurate.
+ALTA is an industry organization founded on the premise that farmers and others in the agriculture industry require information that is accurate, consistent, and reliable.
 To address this need, ALTA maintains two certification programs to help ensure end-users in the agriculture industry have access too high quality testing results.
 The Soil Analysis Certification (SAC) and Plant Analysis Certification (PAC) demonstrate a lab’s commitment to higher standards of data quality.
 Details of those programs can be found here.

 In 1981 the Illinois Soil Testing Association (ISTA) was founded to help address the need of Illinois growers for quality soil test information.
 Since then it has grown to include member labs that service not just Illinois, but the rest of the Midwest, as well as the Southern and Northeastern United States.
 As a result of this growth, the ISTA was re-branded in 2020 as the Agriculture Laboratory Testing Association (ALTA).